Softcatala/conjugador/README.md

+# Description

+Conjugador is a web application that allows to search and display verbs forms building the content from the spelling dictionary.

 # How it works

-1. extract.py reads diccionari file and extracts the verbs in JSON format (into data/jsons)
+1. extract.py reads diccionary file and extracts the verbs in JSON format (into data/jsons)
 2. index_creation.py reads the jsons and creates a Whoosh index (into data/indexdir)
 3. Flash application at web/ serves the content